carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/ContentBlockSimple/README.md

-# Simple Long Form
+# Content Block - Simple

-> The Simple Long Form pattern is to be utilized within IBM.com.
+> The Content Block - Simple pattern is a decorator of `ContentBlock`, and
+> includes a single `ContentItem`, optional media (image), and ends with a CTA.

 ## Getting started